johnny49r/watt-iz/demo-projects/watt_iz_audio/WATT_IZ_AUDIO_README.md

 miniature speaker.
 Datasheet can be seen [here:] https://www.analog.com/media/en/technical-documentation/data-sheets/max98357a-max98357b.pdf .

 ## Tone Demo Page
-The tone demo page can generate a sinewave tone from 0 to 3000 Hz.
-There is also a volume control from 0 - 100% of "maximum".
+The tone demo page can generate a sinewave tone from 1000 to 3000 Hz.
+Volume control slider controls
+volume from 0 - 100% of "maximum".
 Click 'Tone ON' button to hear the selected tone and volume.

 ## FFT Chart Page